AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 Billing only concerns profiles that are **active**.
 A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.

-The count of active profiles depends on how exclusion management is stored:

-* If you use the out-of-the-box target mapping, then the profiles that are excluded during delivery preparation – according to typology rules and quarantines – are subsequently not counted as active profiles.

-* If you use a custom target mapping and have chosen to store exclusions in the same table as messages, then the profiles that are excluded during delivery preparation are subsequently counted as active.
-[Read more](../../configuration/using/target-mapping.md).

 A profile that has been targeted by several deliveries is counted only once.

 >[!NOTE]